Academics

 Chapter 4 Classes and Grades (Amended on February 21, 2020)

-Article 22 (Class)
+Article 22 (Classes)

 In principle, the classes offered by the Graduate School shall be provided during the day.
 However, night classes may be provided, if deemed necessary.